weaviate/weaviate-io/developers/academy/py/starter_multimodal_data/index.md

 ## <i class="fa-solid fa-chalkboard-user"></i>&nbsp;&nbsp;Course overview

-In this project-based course, you'll learn how to work with any text data using Weaviate.
+In this project-based course, you will learn how to work with multimodal data using Weaviate and a movie dataset.

-Through the example of a movie dataset, you'll learn how to store and index text data by meaning.
-You'll learn how Weaviate's built-in vectorizers abstract this process, as well as semantic searches

-You'll also learn about different types of searches, and retrieval augmented generation that can greatly enhance AI models.
+You will get hands-on experience on how to store and index text and image data to be searchable together by meaning, using Weaviate's vectorization capabilities.
+You will learn how to search through that data using multimodal search methods, as well as filters.
+You will also learn how to use Weaviate's retrieval augmented generation (RAG) capabilities to generate outputs based on the retrieved objects.

 ## <i class="fa-solid fa-chalkboard-user"></i>&nbsp;&nbsp;Learning objectives